Stochastic Stability of Discrete-time Phase-coupled Oscillators over Uncertain and Random Networks: Introduction

 \section{Introduction}

 Oscillatory behavior is a fundamental feature of complex networks in a wide range of applications from mechanical and electrical power networks to biological and neuronal networks \cite{izhikevich2007dynamical,sepulchre2006oscillators,strogatz2000kuramoto,jafarian2019synchronization,nozari2019oscillations,villani2020analysis}.
 Synchronization is useful for achieving stable oscillations in these networks \cite{sepulchre2006oscillators}.
 Uncertainties and randomness influence the ability of a network to synchronize.
 A prominent example is a network of biological neurons whose activities govern the underlying mechanisms of cognition \cite{izhikevich2007dynamical} and motion \cite{ijspeert2013dynamical}.
-In such neuronal networks, the coupling and the input current of neurons are often subject to fluctuations due to various stochastic uncertainties \cite{borgers2003synchronization,richardson2005synaptic}.
+In such neuronal networks, the coupling and the input current of neurons are often subject to fluctuations due to various stochastic uncertainties \cite{borgers2003synchronization,deco2009key,richardson2005synaptic,white2000channel}.
 Therefore, studying the stability of stochastic uncertain oscillatory models is essential.

-Analyzing the behavior of coupled oscillators is hard even in the absence of uncertainties, due to the non-linear nature of their dynamics.
+Analyzing the behavior of coupled oscillators is hard even in the absence of uncertainties, due to the nonlinear nature of their dynamics.
 One approach to reduce the complexity of analyses is to map the oscillators' models to their phase dynamics.
 Such a transformation is feasible under particular conditions \cite{khalil2002nonlinear,izhikevich2006weakly,sacre2014sensitivity}.
 The framework has been employed in studying synchronization of some classes of nonlinear coupled oscillators, for instance, van der Pol oscillators, and weakly coupled neurons~\cite{brown2003globally,izhikevich2007dynamical,izhikevich1999weakly}.
 Among notions of synchronization is phase-cohesiveness, a principal desired behavior of oscillatory networks implying boundedness of relative phases~\cite{dorfler2014synchronization}.
-Phase-cohesiveness extends the notion of phase-locking (also called phase-synchronization), and is useful in achieving frequency synchronization~\cite{rosenblum2000detection,dorfler2014synchronization}.
-Despite the importance of stochastic synchronization, phase-cohesiveness in stochastic models has not been addressed in the literature.
-Our objective is to study stochastic phase-cohesiveness of phase-coupled oscillators and study the effects of uncertainties.
+Phase-cohesiveness extends the notion of phase-locking (also called phase-synchronization), and is useful in achieving frequency synchronization~\cite{dorfler2014synchronization}.
+Despite the importance of stochastic synchronization, thus far, phase-cohesiveness in stochastic models has not been studied in the literature.
+Our objective is to address this gap by studying the effects of stochastic uncertainties on phase-coupled oscillators.